Pengyu-Liu/lightcurve-analysis/README.md

-# Light-Curve Reduction Example Code
+# Light-Curve Analysis Code

-This repository contains research code for reducing near-infrared telescope image sequences into differential light curves and time-series diagnostics for interested objects.
-The raw data are series of telescope images taken continuously over several hours.
+This repository contains code for reducing near-infrared telescope image sequences into differential light curves and time-series diagnostics for interested objects.
+The raw data are image series.

 ## Repository Layout